ArcBlock/abtnode-docs/src/introduction/abtnode-setup/index.md

 1. You must select **Continue to subscribe** from the overview tab,
   ![MarketPlace](./images/aws_marketplace.png)

-2. You will be presented with *Terms and Conditions* which you must agree by clicking **Accept Terms**.
+2. You are presented with *Terms and Conditions*, to which you must agree by clicking **Accept Terms**.
   ![Accept Terms](./images/aws_terms.png)

 3. After the subscription authorization is complete **Continue to Configuration** will be enabled.
 Click it to proceed